Rio-than/Gen-Data-analysis/README.md

 ## Problem Statement
 What problem will your Python project solve?
-AMPATH ** (Academic Model Providing Access to Healthcare;it is a partnership between Moi University and Moi Teaching and Referral Hospital in Kenya and a consortium of North American academic health centers, led by Indiana University.
-AMPATH aims to deliver comprehensive healthcare services, conduct research, and provide training and capacity building, particularly in HIV/AIDS and chronic disease management across western Kenya.) ** and similar health networks in Kenya face major challenges with late-stage lung cancer detection, lack of screening programs, poor data coordination, and unequal resource access.
-This project uses global benchmarking and granular data analysis to identify gaps in early diagnosis and treatment and provides actionable insights to bridge them.
+AMPATH, **(Academic Model Providing Access to Healthcare;it is a partnership between Moi University and Moi Teaching and Referral Hospital in Kenya and a consortium of North American academic health centers, led by Indiana University.
+AMPATH aims to deliver comprehensive healthcare services, conduct research, and provide training and capacity building, particularly in HIV/AIDS and chronic disease management across western Kenya.)** and similar health networks in Kenya face major challenges with late-stage lung cancer detection, lack of screening programs, poor data coordination, and unequal resource access.
+This project uses global benchmarking and granular and non-granular data analysis to identify gaps in early diagnosis and treatment and provides actionable insights to bridge them.

 ## Why is this solution needed?
 Supports AMPATH in building data-driven cancer registries.
 Helps health facilities identify high-risk populations for screening.
 Enables policymakers and donors to visualize gaps in early-stage detection and survival.

-Encourages informed decision-making based on real patient and regional data.

 Promotes better resource deployment in underserved areas like rural western Kenya.

 ## Who will use this program?
 Public health researchers and analysts

-Cancer care program managers (e.g., AMPATH)

-Oncologists and radiologists
+Cancer care program managers (e.g., AMPATH) Oncologists and radiologists
 Policy-makers in health ministries
 Global health funders and donors

 ## Technical Details
-Python Components
-Python Version:
-Python 3.13
+Excel 2021 version
+Tableau 2025.1

 ## Core Concepts Used: